The house used as Siegfried Farnham's home and surgery.

 I thought we'd eat about five or six o'clock, the thinking being the rush would be over by then, but not a bit of it, and it kept getting busier and noisier as we sat there.
 A lot of the new customers were hikers looking like drowned rats after enjoying a nice long walk in the pouring rain.
 Never mind, The Chef got an evening off, and we enjoyed our roast beef dinners at seventeen pounds each.

-I'm pleased that our LED strip light located on the steps up to the bed is working normally again.
+I'm pleased that our LED strip light located on the steps up to our bed is working normally again.
 Last year when we parked at Goathland Hut the light would keep coming on during the night for no good reason the whole time we were there.
 Once we left it was fine again.
 This time it was the same story, only it was worse.
 The light played up day and night and would often just stay on rather than go off after a set period if there was no further movement.
 It got so bad I took the batteries out of it.
 Once again after we left it worked properly again.
 I think that's a bit spooky.

 So I'm afraid it's been a nothing day, another day of damp miserable weather and no television reception.
 The only good thing is we'll now start making our way south a bit, though looking at the weather forecast this afternoon it looks as if the south of England is going to be hit as badly if not worse than us up here.